adrienabbey/ceg4324-example-code/chapter5-notes.md

 ## Booth Multiplier Method
 - The Booth Multiplier, as its name implies, is a way to multiply two signed binary numbers, $x$ and $y$.
+- Note: The final product binary size will be the sum of $x$ and $y$'s bit size minus 1.
+If $x$ and $y$ are 6-bit values, the final product will be 11-bits long.
 - Start by creating 3-bit values from $y$:
 	- The first 3-bit value is of the two least-significant bits of $y$ with an additional padded zero on the right.
 	- The next 3-bit value bit-shifts left twice.
 Thus, every 3-bit value overlaps one bit of the previous with one bit of the next.